GospelSounders/adventhymnals/content/02.christ-in-song/02.001-100/04.031-040/09.In-the-Silent-Midnight-Watches/docs.md

 ---
+title: |
-title: 39.
-In the Silent Midnight Watches
+    039. In the Silent Midnight Watches - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 039.
+In the Silent Midnight Watches.
+In the silent midnight watches, List thy bosom's door!
+How it knocketh, knocketh, knocketh, Knocketh, evermore!
+Say not 'tis thy pulses beating, 'Tis thy heart of sin; 'Tis thy Saviour knock, and crieth, "Rise and let me in!'
+    keywords:  |
-    keywords: Christ in Song, In the Silent Midnight Watches, In the silent midnight watches,
+        Christ in Song, adventhymnals, advent hymnals, In the Silent Midnight Watches, In the silent midnight watches.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
-## 39. IN THE SILENT MIDNIGHT WATCHES
+## 039. IN THE SILENT MIDNIGHT WATCHES
+####  Christ in Song,

 ```txt
 1.